GameBrief · Guides

 | Thermal Spires | 400-1,200m | 5 | Hydrothermal vents; most dangerous biome |

-Threat level 2 is accurate, with one important caveat: the Collector Leviathan.
+Threat level 2 is accurate for the biome as a whole, with one critical caveat: the Collector Leviathan.
 This 4-tentacled predator is territorial and fully unkillable.
-Its territory begins roughly 20,000–25,000 units from the spawn point — far enough that players who stay near their initial base location won't encounter it for the first several hours.
+Its territory begins roughly 20,000-25,000 units from the spawn point, far enough that players who stay near their initial base location won't encounter it for the first several hours.
 When they do encounter it, the critical skill is recognizing its audio cue, which signals aggression before an attack.
-The correct response is controlled retreat, not panic.
+Retreat immediately.

 The Collector Leviathan's scanning value is high.
 Approaching it close enough to scan is a deliberate risk-reward decision and one of the better early-game DNA modification unlocks available.
 The recommended approach: deploy from a secondary base positioned at the edge of its territory, scan from maximum range, retreat on the audio cue.